Jamai 420

-Jamai 420 (জামাই ৪২০; Son-in-law 420) is a Bengali language comedy-drama film written and directed by Rabi Kinnagi, who was assisted by Pathikrit Basu.
+Jamai 420 (Son-in-law 420) is a Bengali language comedy-drama film written and directed by Ravi Kinagi, who was assisted by Pathikrit Basu.
 The film stars an ensemble cast, consisting of Soham Chakraborty, Hiran Chatterjee, Ankush Hazra, Payel Sarkar, Mimi Chakraborty and Nusrat Jahan in lead roles while Kharaj Mukherjee, Biswanath Basu, Shantilal Mukherjee and Manasi Sinha appear in other pivotal roles.
 The film was produced jointly by Shrikant Mohta, Mahendra Soni and Nispal Singh under Shree Venkatesh Films and Surinder Films respectively.

 Synopsis

-The film is a comedy of errors, in which three guys (Soham Chakraborty, Ankush Hazra and Hiran Chatterjee) land in Bangkok amidst a lot of confusion over their marriage with three girls (Mimi Chakraborty, Nusrat Jahan and Payel Sarkar).
+The film is a comedy of errors in which three guys (Soham Chakraborty, Ankush Hazra and Hiran Chatterjee) land in Bangkok amidst a lot of confusion over their marriage with three girls (Mimi Chakraborty, Nusrat Jahan and Payel Sarkar).
 They are forced to do insane things in order to woo their lady loves, which leads to many humorous situations.